southzax/hihr-ops-dashboard/README.md

 Progress so far:
-- Clockify can authenticate with API key from .env, list workspaces and projects, pull time entires for a single user and date range
+- Clockify can authenticate with API key from .env, list workspaces and projects, pull time entires for all users in a date range
 - Raw timeclock data is saved in data/raw/clockify/
 - Timeclock data is cleaned and transformed to DataFrame and dimension tables are built.
 Transformed data is saved in csv and parquet formats in data/processed/clockify
 - Paycor can authenticate through API app in Developer Portal.
-Generates access token using refresh token from .env
+Generates access token using refresh token from .env, lists employee identifying data and pay rate history
-- Raw employee data and pay rate history saved in data/raw/paycor/
+- Raw employee data and pay rate history is saved in data/raw/paycor/
+- Payrate data is cleaned and transformed to DataFram and dimension tables are built.
+    Transformed data is saved in csv and parquet formats in data/processed/paycor

+TODO:
+- Standardize module structure and function naming conventions across the ETL pipeline (clockify, paycor, quickbooks).
+After QuickBooks pipeline is implemented, refactor to ensure consistent separation of concerns (client calls, raw loaders, transforms, storage, etc.).